-Hematocrit is the percentage of red blood cells in your blood.
-Red blood cells carry oxygen to the body to help power biological functions.
-More oxygen means improved cognition and increased endurance.
+Hematocrit is the percentage of red blood cell volume compared to your total blood volume.
+Red blood cells carry oxygen throughout the body to help power biological functions.
+More oxygen may mean improved cognition and increased endurance.

 Hematocrit (also called HCT, packed cell volume, or PCV) is measured by routine lab tests.
-It is the percentage of red blood cells in your blood or, in other words, the volume of red blood cells divided by the total blood volume [R, R, R].
+It is the percentage of red blood cells in your blood or, in other words, the volume of red blood cells divided by the total blood volume [1, 2, 3].

-Red blood cells come from the bone marrow, where they differentiate from (are made from) stem cells.
+Red blood cells come from the bone marrow, where they are made from stem cells.
 The body makes about 2 million red blood cells every second.
-Every red blood cell lives about 120 days and then eventually ages, dies, and is broken apart by the spleen [R].
+Every red blood cell lives about 120 days and then eventually ages, dies, and is broken down by the spleen .

 - Disease risk

 - Surgery-related risks

 - Blood viscosity (which is related to blood flow)

 - Blood loss

 - Rate of treatment (e.g., a dose) needed